GM Cruise autonomous vehicle unit gets $1.15B investment

 DETROIT — A group of institutional investors is sinking $1.15 billion into GM Cruise LLC, the autonomous vehicle unit of General Motors.

-GM announced the investment from a group led by T. Rowe Price on Tuesday morning.
+GM announced the investment from a group led by T. Rowe Price on Tuesday and said it included money from GM, Honda and Japanese tech investment firm SoftBank.

 Cruise CEO Dan Ammann said in a statement the investment gives Cruise deep resources to draw on as it develops and deploys self-driving vehicles.

+GM spokesman Ray Wert would not disclose other investors, but the GM statement said the deal includes funds and accounts advised by Baltimore-based T. Rowe Price.

 GM says the investment brings Cruise’s valuation to $19 billion.
-It comes in addition to $2.75 billion from Honda Motor Co. last October and $2.25 billion last May from Japanese tech firm investment firm SoftBank.
+It comes in addition to $2.75 billion from Honda Motor Co. in October of 2018 and $2.25 billion from SoftBank in May of last year.

-GM says Tuesday’s announcement brings investments in Cruise during the past year to $7.25 billion, including money kicked in by the parent company.
+Tuesday’s announcement brings investments in Cruise during the past year to $7.25 billion, including money kicked in by the parent company, according to GM.

+The investment comes as automakers and tech companies seek help to cover the tremendous capital cost of developing autonomous vehicles with an uncertain date for getting a return on their capital.
+The potential to make money is tremendous for companies that can cut the cost of transporting humans or delivering goods.

+GM would not disclose how the investors would be repaid or Cruise’s ownership structure.
+“We’re not speaking to the terms and conditions at this time,” Wert said.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.